-The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect amounts reported in the financial statements and accompanying notes.
+The preparation of financial statements requires management to make estimates and assumptions that affect amounts reported in the financial statements and accompanying notes.
 Such estimates and assumptions could change in the future as more information becomes known, which could affect the amounts reported and disclosed therein such that actual results differ from management's estimates.